 I am member of the core training team at the Centre for Mindfulness Research and Practice (CMRP) at Bangor University.
 I work as a psychotherapist and mindfulness teacher in Psychological Services in the NHS and in the oncology field, in hospice and day care settings.
 Mindfulness informs my 1:1 therapeutic work and I teach Mindfulness-based Cognitive Therapy and Mindfulness-based Stress Reduction in primary care and to the general public.
-I have been teaching Mindfulness-based Cognitive Therapy for Cancer to cancer patients and carers since 2008, and lead mindfulness-based workshops for health professionals.
+I have been teaching Mindfulness-based Cognitive Therapy for Cancer to cancer patients, their families and carers since 2008 (including working with young people with cancer), and lead mindfulness-based workshops for health professionals.

 - Mindfulness-based supervision training with Jody Mardula and Cindy Cooper, CMRP, Bangor University, 2013